upmin/upmin-admin-ruby/README.md

 mount Upmin::Engine => '/ice-ice-baby'
 ```

-And you would access your admin page at `localhost:3000/ice-ice-baby` or `yoursite.com/ice-ice-baby`.
+And you would access your admin page at `localhost:3000/ice-ice-baby` or `example.com/ice-ice-baby`.

+If you prefer not to use the generator, simply add the route, and optionally the config file as documented in the wiki.

 ## Documentation